chetanchauhan64/CKB-AI-DAO-AGENT/README.md

 # How to Use the Platform

-## Connect Wallet
+## Wallet Architecture:

-- Connect your Nervos wallet to start using the platform
+This project uses an agent-managed wallet instead of a traditional user-connected wallet.

-- The AI agent fetches wallet address, balance, and DAO positions in real-time
+The AI agent operates using a controlled wallet environment, allowing it to:
+- Execute DAO deposits and withdrawals autonomously
+- Manage yield strategies without requiring user signatures for every action
+- Maintain secure and predictable execution through CKB lock scripts

+This design was chosen to demonstrate true agent autonomy, rather than manual user-triggered transactions.

+However, the system is extensible and can easily integrate user wallet connections (e.g., CKB wallets) in future iterations.

 <img width="1470" height="837" alt="Wallet" src="https://github.com/user-attachments/assets/50232dc3-863f-4b15-b5f7-54ff8340deef" />